guyroyse/imbaru/players/README.md

 #### The Council of Ten

-The Council of Ten is a group of ten men of age 40 or older.
+The Council of Ten is a group of ten Men of age 40 or older.
 They have three main functions: appoint the Decurio from within their ranks, appoint new members to the Council of Ten, and declare martial law in times of crises.
 Council members serve for life, but are free to resign if they wish, an act which tradionally happens a 70 years of age.

 In addition to the powers of the entire Councile of Ten, individual members can veto any law that the assembly passes within seven days of its passing.